 We’ve taken the time to list out the 7 best remote desktop apps for Android since various reasons may arise you for needing to wirelessly access your computer from a portable device.
 With these applications, you can control your PC from almost anywhere around the world through the internet.
-If you’re really unaware on how you can benefit from these tools then picture this – you’ve got an important meeting at work, but forgot the PowerPoint presentation at home.
+If you’re really unaware of how you can benefit from these tools then picture this – you’ve got an important meeting at work, but forgot the PowerPoint presentation at home.
 What would you do now?
 It’s not the time to run home and grab the document.
 But you could still remotely connect to your computer and access the file straight from your smartphone.
 The applications we’re about to mention will also let you wirelessly troubleshoot issues, access content stored on the HDD or even play a few PC games on your Android device.
 Beats carrying around a laptop, you’ll agree.

 1. TeamViewer –

 We’re sure you’ve heard of TeamViewer.
 Well if you haven’t, the app has been available on computers for quite some time now and with its Android counterpart, you can remotely access a friend’s PC or even your own.
-The application supports multi-touch gestures and other operations such as left click, right click, scroll abilities, zoom as well as the drag and drop functions.
+The application supports multi-touch gestures and other operations such as left-click, right-click, scroll abilities, zoom as well as the drag and drop functions.
 It also gives you control over the keyboard through which you can access special keys and navigate around more conveniently.
 The TeamViewer app is stated to meet certain security standards such as 256-bit AES Session Encoding and 1024-bit RSA Key Exchange.
 The requirements read at Android 1.6 OS and the TeamViewer software installed on your PC.

 3. Android VNC Viewer –